Caitlin Stasey: Music

-In 2007, Stasey reportedly turned down a recording contract offered to her by Tom Nichols, who did the same for former Neighbours star Stephanie McIntosh.
+In 2008, Stasey stated that she had turned down a recording contract offered to her by Tom Nichols, who had also offered one to former Neighbours star Stephanie McIntosh.
 About it she said "acting is my main passion and I wanted to concentrate my efforts on that, although most actors have that triple threat of being able to sing, dance and act."

-In 2008, she covered the song "I'm Yours", originally by Jason Mraz, for her TV show.

-On 19 May 2008, Stasey sang a duet with fellow Neighbours cast member Dean Geyer (Ty Harper), performed at the Erinsborough High School Formal.
-Released to the Australian iTunes store, it peaked at number 40 on the ARIA Digital Tracks chart.
+In 2008, she recorded two duets with fellow Neighbours cast member Dean Geyer; their cover of "I'm Yours", originally by Jason Mraz, was used for an episode of Neighbours, and their characters performed the song "Unforgettable" on the episode.
+On 19 May 2008, Stasey and Geyer performed "Unforgettable" at the Erinsborough High School Formal.
+The song was released to the Australian iTunes store, where it peaked at number 40 on the ARIA Digital Tracks chart.

 Personal life

-Stasey says of her sexuality, "I know it troubles many people for me to refer to myself as a lesbian considering I have a male partner....
-I'm trying to steer as far from labeling as possible.
-Compartmentalizing myself only leads to condemnation and contradiction.
-I'm happier being fluid and I'm happier being honest."
-She has also referred to herself as pansexual.
-In a 2015 interview for her website, Herself.com, Stasey stated that she is in a "somewhat open relationship with the love of my life".

-As of 2014, Stasey was living in Los Angeles.
-Stasey was married to American actor Lucas Neff, but they are no longer together.
+As of 2014, Stasey lives in Los Angeles.
+In 2016, she married American actor Lucas Neff.
+In early 2021, Stasey revealed that she and Neff had divorced and that she had entered a relationship with Erin Murphy-Muscatelli.

-In March 2023, ELLE magazine listed Stasey's relationships with Sam Clark, Lucas Neff, and Erin Murphy-Muscatelli.